dsofe/lit_notes/repo/review-employer-firms-2023.md

 &#10148; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**

 &rarr; *Pctg. of firms that relied on personal savings or funds from friends and family:*
-  - Race/ethnicity (i.e., % of firms relying on this funding source in each racial/ethnic group is...)
+  - Race/ethnicity (i.e., % of firms <ins>relying on this funding source</ins> in each racial/ethnic group is...)
     - Black-owned, 79%
     - Hispanic-owned, 72%
     - Asian-owned, 70%
     - White-owned, 65%
     - American Indian or Alaskan Native-owned, 56%
-  - Gender (i.e., % of firms relying on this funding source in each gender group is...)
+  - Gender (i.e., % of firms <ins>relying on this funding source</ins> in each gender group is...)
     - Women-owned, 74%
     - Men-owned, 64%
     - *Equally-owned, data not available/cannot be calculated*